The bony landmarks of the thoracic wall are as follows:

-1. Suprasternal notch (jugular notch): It’s felt just above the superior border of the manubrium sterni between the proximal medial ends of both clavicles.
-It is located at the level of lower border of the body of T2 vertebra.
+1. Suprasternal notch (jugular notch): Just above the superior border of the manubrium sterni between the proximal medial ends of both clavicles is exactly where the jugular notch is found.
+At the level of lower border of the body of T2 vertebra is where it can be located.
 The trachea can be palpated in this notch.

 2. Sternal angle (angle of Louis): It’s felt as a transverse ridge about 5 cm below the suprasternal notch.
 It indicates the angle made between the manubrium and the body of the sternum (the angle between the long axis of manubrium and body of sternum is 163 ° posteriorly and 17 ° anteriorly).
 It is located at the level of intervertebral disc between the T4 and T5 vertebrae.
 The 2nd rib articulates on the either side together with the sternum at this level.
 Therefore it utilized as surface landmark for counting the ribs.